-Jessy Morgan Accepts Head Coaching Position at GMU
+Jessy Morgan Accepts Head Lacrosse Coaching Position at GMU

 From GMU Athletics:

 George Mason assistant vice president/director of athletics Brad Edwards announced former UVA All-American Jessica Morgan as the fourth head women’s lacrosse coach in program history.
-Morgan has spent the last four seasons as an assistant coach at her alma mater, a perennial NCAA championship contender.
+Morgan has spent the last four seasons as an Assistant Lacrosse Coach at her alma mater, a perennial NCAA championship contender.

 “In our search we were looking for a coach that could bring Mason back into the national conversation and compete at the highest level,” said Edwards.
 “Jessy has a national championship pedigree as an All-American player and an NCAA National Champion.
 Her passion for the game, combined with her commitment to academics and her experience as a coach and player makes her the right person to lead our program.”